John Henry Hobart: Death and legacy

 The village of Hobart, New York was named after him in 1828.
 The Church of the Holy Apostles in Oneida, Wisconsin was dedicated in his memory, and nearby Hobart, in Brown County, Wisconsin, was named for him in 1908.

+In 2026, Trinity Church commissioned an opera about Hobart's life.
+Entitled Great Awakenings: John Henry Hobart and America, it was composed by David Hurd with a libretto by Christopher Dylan Herbert.